Cray wins $188 million deal to build supercomputer, shares up

-U.S. supercomputer firm Cray won a $188 million contract with the University of Illinois to provide a supercomputer for the Blue Waters project, three months after technology giant IBM pulled out of the venture.
+U.S. supercomputer firm Cray won a $188 million (118 million pound) contract with the University of Illinois to provide a supercomputer for the Blue Waters project, three months after technology giant IBM pulled out of the venture.

 The company's shares, which have been stagnating since early 2005 when PC technology began catching up with supercomputers, rose more than 10 percent on the news.